peterberbec/Plex-Skip-Button-Instructions/README.md

 -----------------------------------------------------------

 This fix only worked when I accessed my server directly, at `127.0.0.1`.
 When I used `app.plex.tv`, I had the regular skip and seek timings.
+My FireTV and android phone were also not effected.